MELDProject/meld_graph/docs/interpret_results.md

 **Things to check for each predicted cluster:**

-1. Are there any artifacts in the T1 or FLAIR data that could have caused the classifier to predict that area?
+1. Are there any artefacts in the T1 or FLAIR data that could have caused the classifier to predict that area?

 2. Check the .pial and .white surfaces at the locations of any predicted clusters.
 Are they following the grey-white matter boundary and pial surface?
 If not, you need to try and establish if this is just a reconstruction error or if the error is due to the presence of an FCD.
-If it is just an error or due to an artifact, exclude this prediction.
+If it is just an error or due to an artefact, exclude this prediction.
 If it is due to an FCD, be aware that the centroid  / extent of the lesion may have been missed due to the reconstruction error and that some of the lesion may be adjacent to the predicted cluster.

 Note: the classifier is only able to predict areas within the pial and white surfaces.